See all state pages

 South Carolina Scholarships & Grants

 In addition to federal programs, there are also scholarships and grants specific to South Carolina.
-This kind of gift aid (as in “no repayment required”) is a great way to help lessen your financial burden, so check out some of these options today!
+This kind of “no repayment required” aid could be a great way to help lessen your financial burden.
+Here are a few of the options available to students in South Carolina.

 SC Tuition Grants

-SC Tuition Grants is a need-based assistance program for eligible South Carolina students purusing an initial undergraduate degree.
+SC Tuition Grants is a need-based assistance program for eligible South Carolina students pursuing an initial undergraduate degree.
 They must be attending an eligible independent non-profit institution in South Carolina on a full-time basis to qualify.
-During the most recent academic year, the average South Carolina Tuition Grant award was approximately $3,258.
+During the most recent academic year, the average South Carolina Tuition Grant award was approximately $4,142.

 Learn more